isabella232/experience-manager-dispatcher.it-IT/help/using/dispatcher-configuration.md

  -->

-## Specifica delle intestazioni HTTP per passare attraverso {#specifying-the-http-headers-to-pass-through-clientheaders}
+## Specifying the HTTP Headers to Pass Through {#specifying-the-http-headers-to-pass-through-clientheaders}

-La `/clientheaders` proprietà definisce un elenco delle intestazioni HTTP passate dalla richiesta HTTP client al renderer (istanza AEM).
+The `/clientheaders` property defines a list of HTTP headers that Dispatcher passes from the client HTTP request to the renderer (AEM instance).

 Per impostazione predefinita, il dispatcher ha inoltrato le intestazioni HTTP standard all&#39;istanza AEM.
 In alcuni casi, è possibile che vengano inoltrate intestazioni aggiuntive o che vengano rimosse intestazioni specifiche: